pallets/website/content/contributing/quick.md

 ## Install Development Dependencies

+Projects are being converted to use `uv`.
+The easy way to identify if that has occurred is the existence, or not, of a `requirements` directory in root pf the project.

+### Projects with a `requirements` directory

 Create a virtualenv and activate it.
 Install the dev dependencies, and the project in editable mode.
 Install the pre-commit hooks.